Knowledge-Centric Metacognitive Learning: Background

-\textbf{Related work} Compositionality and abstractions are central for generalization learning.
-Abstraction requires a method for grounding representations to the actual objects.
-In previous work, \cite{veerapaneni2020entity} presented an object-centric model in which object representations were constructed from raw observations and local simpler functions with uniformity, and then used for prediction and planning.
-Similarly, \cite{vijay2019generalization} used a symbolic object-centric representation to study the effect of adding prior knowledge through relations in an object graph.
-These works only consider object space, which inhibits the abstraction of objects and relational structures that occur naturally in the real world and are used for making decisions.
-Some of the main questions are what an abstraction should entail and how it can be used to compose interactions that can be used as building blocks for leveraging natural relational structures.
-We attempt to address these questions, which have been largely overlooked in previous works.
-Moreover, what does natural abstraction mean?
-It implies preserving relational higher-order structures and abstractions that occur naturally in the real world.
-Our proposal preserves abstract knowledge in the form of knowledge graphs, where abstractions are grounded using type space.
-Learning a compositional structure is accomplished by learning over knowledge graphs, with neighborhoods aggregated until stability is reached.
-Different from previous works, that’s what our proposal entails.
+Compositionality and abstractions are central to generalization, with abstraction requiring a mechanism for grounding representations in objects.
+An object-centric model \cite{veerapaneni2020entity} was presented in which object representations were constructed from raw observations and local functions with uniformity were then used for prediction and planning.
+A symbolic object-centric representation \cite{vijay2019generalization} was used to study the impact of adding prior knowledge through relations in an object graph.
+These studies focus primarily on object space, which inhibits the abstraction of objects and relational structures naturally occurring in the real world and used for decision-making.
+Key questions include what a natural abstraction should be and how it can be used to compose interactions as building blocks for problem solving.
+We address these largely overlooked questions by preserving abstract knowledge and relational higher-order structures in the form of knowledge graphs, where abstractions are grounded using type space.
+Learning a compositional structure is achieved through learning over knowledge graphs with neighborhood aggregation.

-Other methods emphasize aspects which are different from ours, such as encouraging exploration through intrinsic reward or information gain \cite{ten2022curiosity, oudeyer2007intrinsic, pathak2017curiosity}, or motivation \cite{moerland2023model, zhu2023transfer}; exploring for a variety of experiences by developing internal goals for empowerment \cite{klyubin2005empowerment} ; using a curriculum to progress from easier to more difficult tasks \cite{soviany2022curriculum, campero2020learning} or inducing a learning hierarchy either based on teacher signals \cite{portelas2020teacher} \cite{pateria2021hierarchical, hutsebaut2022hierarchical} or rewards \cite{furelos2023hierarchies}.
-These methods focus on the execution space, influencing reward signals for learning policies in one way or another but largely ignore the higher order structures and relations that objects in the environment have.
-Our work distinguishes itself by incorporating natural relational structures in the form of knowledge graphs and allowing such meta-level knowledge structures to guide interactions that govern low-level execution.